Buying Guide – How to Shop for a Smart Light

 It depends; some smart light bulbs require a hub to function, while others function independently.

 The biggest thing you need to consider when purchasing a hub is whether you’re willing to “commit” to that brand.
 Non-branded lights typically will not work with a branded hub.
 Many brands let a smart home device serve as their hub, while others, most notably Philips, require you to use their particular hub.

-Smart light bulbs last as long as a non-smart version of the LED light bulb, up to 20 years.
-You can expect to enjoy this functionality for a long time.
+Smart light bulbs last as long as a non-smart version of the LED light bulb, which can be up to 20 to 25 years.

 How do I install smart lights?